MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/mim-cm-deploy.md

 ### IIS configuration

-In order to host the website for CM we need to install and configure IIS
+In order to hoIn order to host the website for CM,stall and configure IIS

 #### Install and configure IIS

-1. Login to **CORPCM** as **MIMINSTALL** account
+1. Login to **CORLog in as **MIMINSTALL** account

 >[!IMPORTANT]
 The MIM installation account should be a local administrator

 2. Open powershell and run the following command

    - ```Install-WindowsFeature –ConfigurationFilePath```

 >[!NOTE]
- A site named Default Web Site is installed by default with IIS 7, but if that site was renamed or removed, an existing site must be renamed or a new site created with the name Default Web Site before MIM CM can be installed.
+ A site named Default Web Site is installed by default with IIS 7.
+If that site was renamed or removed a site with the name Default Web Site must be available before MIM CM can be installed.

 #### Configuring Kerberos